Mobility-Embedded POIs: Learning What A Place Is and How It Is Used from Human Movement: Appendix

 \subsubsection{Downstream Task Details}

-We evaluate our five newly introduced map enrichment tasks, chosen to comprehensively assess the quality of our POI embeddings: (i) weekly opening hours, (ii) permanent closure detection, (iii) directional interest classification, (iv) busyness estimation, and (v) price level classification.
+We evaluate our five newly introduced map enrichment tasks, chosen to comprehensively assess the quality of our POI embeddings: (i) weekly opening hours, (ii) permanent closure detection, (iii) visit intent classification, (iv) busyness estimation, and (v) price level classification.
 These tasks are strategically selected to capture both the functional characteristics and identity of POIs.
-Functional tasks, including weekly opening hours, busyness, and directional interest, reflect temporal usage patterns and user interest, while identity-focused tasks, including permanent closure and price level, capture intrinsic attributes.
+Functional tasks, including weekly opening hours, busyness, and visit intent, reflect temporal usage patterns and user interest, while identity-focused tasks, including permanent closure and price level, capture intrinsic attributes.
 Labels are sourced from SafeGraph for opening hours and closure status, and from Google Maps for the remaining tasks, providing a mix of publicly available and private data.
 Below, we provide detailed descriptions of each of the five tasks:

 \begin{itemize} \item \textbf{Weekly Opening Hours.} The goal is to predict the operational schedule of each POI over a week.
 We represent this as a 168-dimensional binary vector, where each dimension corresponds to one hour of the week, and the value indicates whether the POI is open or closed during that hour.
 Ground-truth labels are derived from SafeGraph.
 This task evaluates the model’s ability to capture temporal activity patterns of POIs.
 In Los Angeles, $16,692$ POIs have opening hours labels, while in Houston $14,465$ POIs have labels. \item \textbf{Permanent Closure Detection.} This is a binary classification task where the goal is to predict whether a POI is permanently closed.
 POIs with missing closure labels are assumed to be open.
 In Los Angeles, $3,807$ POIs are labeled as permanently closed.
 The Houston dataset does not include this task due to insufficiently reliable closure labels.
 This task tests whether the model can recognize POIs that do not longer exist. \item \textbf{Visit Intent Classification.} We define visit intent as a proxy for user interest in visiting a POI, measured by the average number of Google Maps direction queries to the location.
 Since we do not observe actual visits, this provides an indirect signal of interest.
 We discretize the continuous query values into four ordinal classes from low to high intent.
 This task evaluates the model’s ability to predict POIs that attract interest from users.
 In Los Angeles, $22,369$ POIs have visit intent labels, and in Houston $15,632$ POIs have labels. \item \textbf{Busyness Estimation.} This task measures typical foot traffic or occupancy of a POI throughout the week, based on Google Maps’ reported busyness data.
 For each POI, we compute an average weekly busyness signal, either as a continuous value or discretized into multiple levels for evaluation.
 This task assesses how well the model can capture patterns of user activity around POIs.
 We have $6,034$ labels in Los Angeles and $5,684$ in Houston. \item \textbf{Price Level Classification.} The goal is to predict the relative expense of visiting a POI, as reported by Google Maps.
 We map price levels into four ordinal classes ranging from low to high.
 This task evaluates whether the model can infer socioeconomic or commercial attributes of a location from mobility and semantic embeddings.
 There are $5,091$ labeled POIs in Los Angeles and $4,105$ in Houston. \end{itemize}